Tencent/tinker/README.md

 There are some issues which Tinker can't dynamic update.

 1. Update AndroidManifest.xml, such as add Android Component.
+2. Do not support some Samsung models with os version android-19.
+3. Due to Google Play Developer Distribution Agreement, we can't dynamic update our apk.

 ## Support
 Any problem?